levimaaia/emailler/README-usenet-setup.md

 You must set up a `NEWS.SENT` mailbox, otherwise `NNTP65UP.SYSTEM` will be unable to complete the sending of messages and will give an error.
 You will also need to create a mailbox for each newsgroup you wish to subscribe to.
 The name of the newsgroup mailboxes must match that given in `NEWSGROUPS.CFG` or `NNTP65.SYSTEM` will give an error when downloading news articles.

-To create these mailboxes, run `EMAIL.SYSTEM` and press `N` for N)ew mailbox.
+To create these mailboxes, run `EMAIL.SYSTEM` and press `N` for new mailbox.
 At the prompt, enter the name of the mailbox to be created: `NEWS.SENT`, and press return.
 Repeat this to create a mailbox for each newsgroup you are subscribed to (matching the values in the `NEWSGROUPS.CFG` file.)

 [Back to Main emai//er Docs](README-emailler.md#detailed-documentation-for-usenet-functions)